jcejohnson-archive/chef-notes/Chef.md

 	> "c:\Program Files\Oracle\VirtualBox\VBoxManage.exe" --version
 	4.3.26r98988

 Launch boot2docker, set the appropriate environment variables and run the hello-world example.
-You should also be able to do *docker ps*, *docker images* and other docker commands in a cmd window, PowerShell or GitBash.
+You should also be able to do *docker ps*, *docker images* and other docker commands in a cmd, PowerShell or GitBash window.

 I initially installed VirtualBox before installing boot2docker and I had issues with the docker command not talking to the docker daemon.
 I played some tricks with port forwarding in VirtualBox and it worked but my Test Kitchen attempts failed.
 I removed VirtualBox and boot2docker then reinstall boot2docker and let it install VirtualBox and now things are working.
 YMMV